shimaore/black-metal/agent.coffee.md

 The `present` event is triggered when the queuer assigns a call to an agent in the `idle` state.

-### Event: timeout
+### Event: missed

-A `timeout` event might occur if the agent
+A `missed` event might occur if the agent
 - mode A: does not acknowlegde the call (TUI or GUI)
 - mode B: does not answer the call

-The agent is then marked unavailable and this is reported to the manager.
+The agent is then marked `away` and this is reported to the manager.
-- mode A: call into the queuer is forcibly hung up

 ### Event: answer

 The `answer` event is triggered if the agent and the remote party are connected.

+### Event: failed

+The `failed` event is triggered if the call could not be presented.

 ### Event: hangup